xlcnd/isbnlib/docs/devs.rst

 ``classify(isbn)``
     Returns a dictionary of classifiers for a canonical ISBN.
 For the meaning of these classifiers see OCLC_.
+    Most of tha data in the underlying service are for books in english.

 ``doi(isbn)``
   Returns a DOI's ISBN-A from a ISBN-13.